17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 Take a trip up the road from downtown Brattleboro to visit the Vermont Canoe Touring Center, where you can rent canoes, kayaks, and paddleboards to explore the waterways at your leisure.

-Boats are rented in 1, 2, or 4-hour increments, or you can save yourself the trouble of needing to keep track of your time and just rent them for the entire day.
+Boats are rented in 1-, 2-, or 4-hour increments, or you can save yourself the trouble of tracking your time and just rent them for the entire day.

 Catch a Show at Latchis Theatre